github-pfeifer-syscon-de/background/README.md

 ./configure --prefix=/usr --without-python
 ```
 the C++ functions for rendering will be used in this case.
+I had no luck to get the embedded python working properly on windows,
+so your best option is use ```./configure --prefix=/mingw64 --without-python ```
+in this case.

 With python you have the option to easily
 modify the displayed infos e.g. use a weather or news service ...